Zae/wp-vulnerabilities/README.md

 Scan your wordpress installation and find out if there are any vulnerable plugins installed.

 #Scanners
-Right now only the scan:plugins command is working
+scan:wordpress Scan your wordpress version scan:plugins Scan your installed plugins scan:wordpress Scan your installed themes

 #Return code
-The command will return 1 if there are vulnerable plugins found and show a table of plugins, the command will return 0 if no vulnerable plugins were found.
+The command will return 1 if there are vulnerable plugins, themes or wordpresses found and show a table with explanations, the command will return 0 if no vulnerable plugins were found.

 #Providers
 Most of the functionality is provided by providers using a Pipeline.